 - Argos – Switch 2 and bundles available

-- John Lewis – Switch 2 and bundles available
+- John Lewis – Switch 2 available

 - Nintendo – If you have a Nintendo account, you can log in and buy